APC chieftain calls for improved funding of education sector

 He made the call at the presentation of Unified Tertiary Matriculation Examination (UTME) forms to over 200 students in Ipele, Owo Local Government Area of the state.

-He said education remains the bedrock of development in any society and should be prioritised by the government and stakeholders at all levels by providing the necessary support needed for national growth.
+He said education remains the bedrock of development in any society and should be prioritized by the government and stakeholders at all levels by providing necessary support needed for national growth .

-The APC chieftain, who is also aspiring for the Ondo State House of Assembly seat in Owo, said that the Rotex foundation, which he founded, has been involved in philanthropic activities for over five years.
+The APC chieftain who is also aspiring for the Ondo State House of Assembly seat in Owo, said the Rotex foundation, which he founded had been involved in philanthropic activities for over five years.

-He frowned at the reading culture of Nigerians, saying that it is the responsibility of stakeholders in the education sector to revive the country’s education system.
+He frowned at the reading culture of Nigerians, saying that it is the responsibilities of stakeholders in the education sector to revive the nation’s education system.

-He encouraged well-meaning individuals in the country to assist indigent students in their academic pursuits, saying that such an effort will reduce the level of dropouts in the country.
+He encouraged wellmeaning individuals in the country to assist indigent students in their academic pursuit, saying that such effort will reduce the level of dropouts in the country.

-Speaking on behalf of the students, the President of the National Association of Ipele Students, Adekanye Blessing, commended the foundation for its consistent support of the needs of students in the local government and prayed for more support from well-meaning Nigerians.
+Speaking on behalf of the students, the President of National Association of Ipele Students , Adekanye Blessing, commended the foundation for its consistent support to the needs of students in the local government and prayed for more supports from well meaning Nigerians.

 Leave a Reply